About the degree programme

 Research careers

-While many of our graduates enter the veterinary profession for life, many others find that their training at Edinburgh enables them to pursue a career in:
+While many of our graduates enter the veterinary profession, there are others who wish to pursue a career in:

 • research